Final | February 2022 | v2.0.1 | OFFICIAL - Public | QGCDG (ICT Strategic Sourcing)

 Further details of ICT procurement, planning, risk management and market analysis can be found in the Procurement guidelines which include:

-The Queensland Government ICT Investment Review process supplements department ICT governance arrangements with independent reviews at set points within the initiative lifecycle.
-ICT Investment Review replaced the Peer Review process and:
+The Office of Assurance and Investment (OAI) within the Queensland Government Customer and Digital Group, Department of Communities, Housing and Digital Economy (DCHDE) provides whole of government assurance over significant digital and ICT enabled initiatives.
+The OAI manage the Queensland Government ICT Investment Review process which supplements department ICT governance arrangements with independent reviews at set points within the initiative lifecycle.
+The ICT Investment Review process verifies:

 ICT Investment Review ensures appropriate assurance is being applied and strategic and policy alignment occurs.
 Additionally, the process supports increased visibility of the initiative outcomes, input requirements and potential multi-department synergies.

 Departments are required to perform an assessment of initiatives against a set of pre-defined criteria.
-The extent of the additional governance required by the Investment Review will be determined based upon the identified levels of business criticality and risk.
+The extent of the additional governance required by the initiative will be determined based upon the identified levels of business criticality and risk and will be set out in an assurance plan.

 Conduct effective procurement process